Waters Corporation Logo

 Leadership and Management

-Leadership is experienced and technically informed, with many senior leaders coming from scientific or engineering backgrounds.
-The executive team usually sets clear priorities and communicates a focus on quality, compliance, and customer outcomes.
-Management style can vary by region and business unit, but there is an overall emphasis on measured decision-making and risk management.
-Leaders are visible in major initiatives and provide structured direction.
+Senior leaders often come from scientific or engineering backgrounds, which shows.
+The executive team sets clear priorities around quality, compliance, and customer outcomes.
+Management style varies by region and business unit, but the overall approach is measured and risk-aware.
+Leaders show up for major initiatives and give structured direction.

 Manager Reviews